wavebeem/wavebeem.com/src/blog/2025/imagemagick/index.md

 the default quality, or supply any number you want from 1 to 100.

-[WebP has a massive list of options](https://imagemagick.org/script/webp.php) in ImageMagick if you want even more contorl over the output.
+[WebP has a massive list of options](https://imagemagick.org/script/webp.php) in ImageMagick if you want even more control over the output.

 ## Upscaling pixel art